elpilasgsm/sfedu-ictis-ap-sorting/README.md

 least [CS50's video](https://youtu.be/NcoBAfJ6l2Q) if you are not aware about [Git](https://git-scm.com/) and [GitHub](https://github.com/) at all.

-### 1. Prepare repository.
+#### 1. Prepare repository.

 Login to the [GitHub](https://github.com/) with own account.
 Please [register](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home)
 Account at github.com using your university account if you don't have such yet.
 Navigate to [this project](https://github.com/elpilasgsm/sfedu-ictis-ap-sorting) and click Fork in the top right corner.
-You will clone this project to your own project.
-Please implement all changes there.
+The central repository will be cloned to your account.
+Clone your forked repository to your computer.

-### 2. Coding
+#### 2. Coding

 In your forked project in the file [main.cpp](main.cpp#L87) please implement methods market with